Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Introduction

 Energy system infrastructure planning is crucial during the energy transition towards zero emission by $2050$.
 Optimisation models are widely used for the investment \citep{zhang2022_OEH,Cho2022RecentOptimization, Munoz2015} and operational \citep{Schulze2016,Philpott2000Hydro-electricDemand} planning of energy systems.
 Traditionally, capacity expansion, retrofitting \citep{store2018} and abandonment are planned separately using different models.
-However, as sector coupling and Power-to-X become more important, as well as the possibility to retrofit existing infrastructure for renewable energy production and distribution, the ability to analyse investments, retrofit and abandonment planning in a single integrated model becomes important to include all degrees of freedom in the planning process and by such minimise the risk of suboptimality.
+However, as sector coupling and Power-to-X become more important, as well as the possibility of retrofitting existing infrastructure for renewable energy production and distribution, the ability to analyse investments, retrofit and abandonment planning in a single integrated model becomes more important; including all degrees of freedom together minimises the risk of suboptimality.
 However, such integrated models have been less explored than their counterparts that treat investment, retrofit and abandonment independently.

 Managing uncertainty is crucial in a long-term planning model.
 Long-term energy system planning problems are normally prone to uncertainty on strategic and operational time horizons.
 Strategic uncertainty includes oil and gas prices, CO$_2$ budget, and CO$_2$ tax.
-Short-term uncertainty normally includes the availability of non-dispatchable renewable technologies and the failure of conventional generators.
-Multi-Horizon Stochastic Programming (MHSP) includes uncertainty in both time horizons more efficiently than traditional multi-stage stochastic programming \citep{Kaut2014}.
+Short-term uncertainty normally includes the availability of non-dispatchable renewable technologies.
+When the short-term uncertainty does not affect the future strategic decisions, the problem has a Multi-Horizon Stochastic Programming (MHSP) structure \citep{Kaut2014}, and this leads to a more compact and easier to solve model than when this is not the case.
 Most previous studies on energy system planning consider only short-term uncertainty \citep{Backe2022EMPIRE:Analyses}.
 In this paper, the proposed model utilises MHSP and includes uncertainty from both time horizons.